stanford-crfm/levanter/docs/Blog-Post.md

 * Named axes allow you to abstract over unreferenced dimensions, making code more flexible.
 * Broadcasting leads to unreadable strings of `view`s and `squeeze`s.

-To this, I'd add that the implicit broadcasting so common in deep learning code is a source of easy-to-miss bugs, and that named tensors eliminate many of these bugs.
+To this, we would add that the implicit broadcasting so common in deep learning code is a source of easy-to-miss bugs, and that named tensors eliminate many of these bugs.

 ## A Quick Example: Attention in Haliax